 The 75 kg load cell is impressive at this price point, and it offers plenty of immersion that you can customize from your phone with MOZA’s Pit House app.
 The brake pedal uses both the load cell and an angle sensor to allow fine-tuning of your braking experience, and while there are more customizable options out there, this strikes a good balance between price and performance.

-The cheaper price point for much of the same immersion level as the CSL Elites might leave you wondering why these pedals sit so low on our list.
+The cheaper price point for much of the same immersion level as the CSL Elites might leave you wondering why I wouldn’t rate these higher than I rate the CSL Elites.
 There are two main reasons for this, with the first being that these pedals are not console compatible.
 Secondly, you need to pick up an accessory kit separately if you want maximum adjustability.

 While this accessory kit isn’t going to break the bank, we’d have liked to see it included here.
 The kit comes with a few extra springs and damper blocks to give you additional customization over your braking experience.
-Again, it’s quite cheap, but given it’s not included, and the fact these pedals can’t be used on console, we had to bump them down a bit.
+Again, it’s quite cheap, but given it’s not included, and the fact these pedals can’t be used on console, I’d still suggest the CSL Elites over these.

 PROS: